 Misshapen veggies and fruits are full of nutrients and fiber.
 Buy them!
 Stores often discount this so called ugly produce so not only do you minimize food waste but you save money at the same time!

-But these are the best and sweetest bananas to make banana bread and smoothies.
-Ugly bananas and other fruit can easily be frozen and used later for juice, smoothies, and in baking.
-And ugly veggies are perfect for cutting up and tossing into a stir fry, soup, and chili.
+Bananas are often thrown out as soon as a dark blemish appears on the peel, but these are the best and sweetest bananas to make banana bread and smoothies.
+Ugly bananas and other fruit can easily be frozen and used later for juice, smoothies, in baking. and ugly veggies are perfect for cutting up and tossing into a stir fry, soup, and chili.

 2. USE YOUR SCRAPS

 Those peels, scraps and ends of veggies you cut off should not be thrown away.
 Either add to your compost pile or use to make vegetable stock